Math Video Challenge

 - Real-World Scenario: Does the video present a clear, real-world application of math concepts in the problem?

 - Adherence to Rules: Is the video 5 minutes or less?
 Does it follow rules regarding copyrighted material (like music, images or video clips)?
-Did the students do the work themselves or get outside help?
+Did the students do the work themselves?

 A Typical Program Year

 In the fall, educators and volunteers register for the program and ensure their students have permission to participate.
-Registered teams receive what we call the Producers' Kit, which includes the Math Video Challenge Playbook (the primary resource for the contest) and Parent/Guardian Permission Forms, as well as a cell-phone tripod and guides to create a video.
-They also receive online access to additional filmmaking resources.
+Registered teams receive what we call the Producers Kit, which includes the Math Video Challenge Playbook (the primary resource for the contest), an Offline Parent/Guardian Permission Form and a smartphone tripod to use for filming.
+They also have online access to numerous filmmaking resources.

 Throughout the fall/winter, students work in teams of 4 to create a 3-5-minute video based on a playbook problem that shows a real-world application of the math explored in the problem.
 Most teams spend 10-15 hours total on their video projects, and then post the final product to the Math Video Challenge website by March 6.
 Prize drawings take place January 6 and February 6 for teams that submit their videos early.